-What our writers discovered in Exmoor National Park
+What Green Traveller's writers discovered in Exmoor National Park

 In turns serene and severe, forbidding and bucolic, harsh and homely, Exmoor has long captured the imagination of poets and novelists: Shelley and Coleridge were drawn here, and R. D. Blackmore immortalised the area in his novel Lorna Doone – a literary pilgrimage to the Doone Valley is as good a reason as any to delve into the moor’s interior.
 The coast, though, has its own drama: Britain’s longest national trail follows the moor’s extremity as it soars to the top of England’s highest sea cliffs and plunges to rocky coves.
 Superb walking trails cover the region, including the South West Coast Path and the Two Moors Way.

 Stay, Eat, See & Do

 Our pick of places across the glorious Exmoor National Park

 Google Map Key: